doublesecretagency/craft-googlemaps/docs/dynamic-maps/locations.md

+---
+description: You'll often need to specify "locations" when creating maps.
+But what does that mean?
+Check out this complete breakdown of accepted types of locations.
+---

 # Locations

 Whether you are working with [dynamic maps](/models/dynamic-map-model/) or [static maps](/models/static-map-model/), you'll need to specify the `locations` that you want to appear on the map.
-You'll most often encounter this parameter when you [create a map](/dynamic-maps/map-management/#map-locations-options) or [add markers](/dynamic-maps/universal-methods/#markers-locations-options) to a map.
+You'll most often encounter this parameter when you [create a map](/dynamic-maps/basic-map-management/#map-locations-options) or [add markers](/dynamic-maps/universal-methods/#markers-locations-options) to a map.

 What are "locations"?
 They can be any of the following...
  - [Coordinates](#coordinates) (simple JSON)